CATALENT DEADLINE ALERT: Bragar Eagel & Squire, P.C. Reminds Investors that a Class Action Lawsuit Has Been Filed Against Catalent, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 21, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Catalent, Inc. (“Catalent” or the “Company”) (NYSE: CTLT) in the United States District Court for the District of New Jersey on behalf of all persons and entities who purchased or otherwise acquired Catalent securities between August 30, 2021 and October 31, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, April 21, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Catalent, Inc. ("Catalent" or the "Company") CTLT in the United States District Court for the District of New Jersey on behalf of all persons and entities who purchased or otherwise acquired Catalent securities between August 30, 2021 and October 31, 2022, both dates inclusive (the "Class Period").
 Investors have until April 25, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.